Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

-Since the input data is usually not defined on the group manifold (i.e. images lie on a regular grid), a \textbf{lifting layer} needs to be defined, which lifts the input, e.g. from $\mathbb{Z}^2$ in images, to the group domain:
+Since the input data is usually not defined on the group domain (e.g. images lie on a regular grid), a \textbf{lifting layer} needs to be defined, which lifts the input, e.g. from $\mathbb{Z}^2$ in images, to the group domain

-where $(f\star_G g) \in G$ and $k$ is a learnable filter defined in the input domain $\mathbb{Z}^2$.
+where $(f\star_G k) \in G$ and $k$ is a learnable filter defined in the input domain $\mathbb{Z}^2$.